top of page

 iii) How records are stored, accessed, and retained

-iv) When and how are they erased
+iv) When and how records are erased

 Invest in a Certified EDMS Designed for Your Industry